By Jack Kim and Hyunjoo Jin

-South Korea's Transport Ministry said in a statement the aircraft's fuselage appeared to have hit the ground, sending the plane off the runway and causing massive damage to the body of the jet.
+The ministry said earlier that the aircraft’s fuselage appeared to have hit the ground, sending the plane off the runway and causing massive damage to the body of the jet.

 Asiana, South Korea’s junior carrier, is a member of the Star Alliance with 91 international passenger routes, 28 cargo and 14 domestic routes.
 It operates a fleet of 80 aircraft.